Skip to main content

 Manuscript Length and File Format

-The recommended maximum length of original research articles, review articles, and case studies is 40,000 characters, including spaces.
+The recommended maximum length of original research articles, review articles, and case studies is up to 40,000 characters, including spaces.

 Manuscripts should be submitted in Microsoft Word format: